 Click on "Download PDF" to download the converted file.

-Cons of Using Online Tools:
+Cons of Using Online Tools to Convert PPT to PDF:

 Safety issue you need to concern: Just like other online tools, there is no guarantee that your uploaded files will be kept safe and private.